Conning Inc. Buys 29,939 Shares of iShares MSCI EAFE ETF (NYSEARCA:EFA)

-Conning Inc. boosted its stake in shares of iShares MSCI EAFE ETF (NYSEARCA:EFA – Get Rating) by 8.1% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 398,944 shares of the exchange traded fund’s stock after buying an additional 29,939 shares during the quarter.
-Conning Inc. owned approximately 0.06% of iShares MSCI EAFE ETF worth $26,187,000 as of its most recent SEC filing.
+Conning Inc. raised its holdings in shares of iShares MSCI EAFE ETF (NYSEARCA:EFA – Get Rating) by 8.1% during the fourth quarter, according to its most recent filing with the SEC.
+The firm owned 398,944 shares of the exchange traded fund’s stock after purchasing an additional 29,939 shares during the period.
+Conning Inc. owned 0.06% of iShares MSCI EAFE ETF worth $26,187,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
-McKinley Carter Wealth Services Inc. lifted its holdings in iShares MSCI EAFE ETF by 179.4% during the 4th quarter.
-McKinley Carter Wealth Services Inc. now owns 57,296 shares of the exchange traded fund’s stock valued at $3,761,000 after buying an additional 36,789 shares in the last quarter.
-Sanford Advisory Services LLC bought a new stake in iShares MSCI EAFE ETF during the 4th quarter valued at about $236,000.
-Stockman Wealth Management Inc. lifted its holdings in iShares MSCI EAFE ETF by 2.6% during the 4th quarter.
-Stockman Wealth Management Inc. now owns 8,307 shares of the exchange traded fund’s stock valued at $545,000 after buying an additional 210 shares in the last quarter.
-Thornburg Investment Management Inc. lifted its holdings in iShares MSCI EAFE ETF by 242.7% during the 4th quarter.
-Thornburg Investment Management Inc. now owns 157,505 shares of the exchange traded fund’s stock valued at $10,511,000 after buying an additional 111,547 shares in the last quarter.
-Finally, Eagle Global Advisors LLC lifted its holdings in iShares MSCI EAFE ETF by 480.4% during the 4th quarter.
-Eagle Global Advisors LLC now owns 35,520 shares of the exchange traded fund’s stock valued at $2,332,000 after buying an additional 29,400 shares in the last quarter.
-Institutional investors own 80.78% of the company’s stock.
+A number of other institutional investors have also added to or reduced their stakes in the business.
+Axiom Financial Strategies LLC increased its holdings in shares of iShares MSCI EAFE ETF by 72.1% in the 1st quarter.
+Axiom Financial Strategies LLC now owns 11,841 shares of the exchange traded fund’s stock valued at $808,000 after acquiring an additional 4,959 shares during the period.
+Fairfield Bush & CO. bought a new position in iShares MSCI EAFE ETF in the first quarter worth about $37,000.
+Vontobel Holding Ltd. boosted its holdings in shares of iShares MSCI EAFE ETF by 83.6% in the 1st quarter.
+Vontobel Holding Ltd. now owns 23,000 shares of the exchange traded fund’s stock valued at $1,693,000 after buying an additional 10,470 shares in the last quarter.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management grew its position in shares of iShares MSCI EAFE ETF by 7.1% in the 1st quarter.
+Empirical Financial Services LLC d.b.a.
+Empirical Wealth Management now owns 13,970 shares of the exchange traded fund’s stock worth $1,028,000 after buying an additional 928 shares during the last quarter.
+Finally, Federated Hermes Inc. raised its stake in shares of iShares MSCI EAFE ETF by 38.1% during the 1st quarter.
+Federated Hermes Inc. now owns 236,500 shares of the exchange traded fund’s stock worth $17,406,000 after acquiring an additional 65,200 shares in the last quarter.
+Hedge funds and other institutional investors own 80.78% of the company’s stock.

 iShares MSCI EAFE ETF Price Performance